Posted On: February 26, 2026

 • Weight loss

-The sole cause of all tuberculosis disease is infection with Mycobacterium tuberculosis bacteria.
+Tuberculosis is caused only by infection with Mycobacterium tuberculosis.
 However, certain factors can put you at greater risk of contracting the disease.

 You’re more likely to be exposed to someone with an active TB infection if you: